- Organization admin

 Do nothing - The user's Zoho account remains active, but will no longer be included in the future sync operations. |

-Important note: There's this crucial interaction between Setting 2 and Setting 4.
+Important note: There's a crucial interaction between Setting 2 and Setting 4.
 The When User Leaves Selected OU setting depends on Status Sync.
 The former is only available if the latter is set to Reflect in Zoho Directory.
-If you choose to Do nothing with status changes, the system cannot manage user status based on OU membership.
-Therefore, Setting 4 will be disabled altogether.
+If you choose to Do nothing with status changes, the system cannot manage user status based on OU

-Status Sync | When User Move Out of Selected OU | Action done on Dexter (in AD) | Result (in ZD) |
+Status Sync | When User Move Out of Selected OU | Action performed on Dexter (in AD) | Result (in ZD) |

 Reflect in ZD | Disable in ZD | Dexter is removed from OU but still active in AD | Dexter's Zoho account is disabled (OU rule applies) |

-| (field gets disabled with Do nothing selected) | Dexter is removed from OU | Dexter's Zoho account remains active but is no longer synced (because Status
+| (field gets disabled with Do nothing selected) | Dexter is removed from OU | Dexter's

 Sync setting is ignoring status changes, and OU-based handling is off) |